 What should I bring with me?

-You don’t need anything special to get your badge; just give your name to one of the FMO volunteers at the Registration Area.
-You can bring your instrument to the conference; even if you don’t have a showcase booked, you’ll find people jamming throughout the weekend in various areas of the hotel.
+You just need to provide your name to one of our FMO volunteers at the Registration Area.
+You can bring your instrument to the conference, even if you don’t have a showcase booked.
+You’ll find people jamming throughout the weekend in various areas of the hotel.
+And maybe bring a pair of comfortable shoes, you’ll need them!

 Do I need to be registered for the conference before I arrive?

-You’re better off to register in advance, as the registration rates increase at intervals leading up to the conference (June 1, September 1).
-However, you are welcome to register at the conference – just go to the Registration Area and the Ticketpro representative there will help you.
+We recommend you register in advance, as the registration rates increase at intervals leading up to the conference (May 1, August 1).
+However, you are welcome to register at the conference.
+Head to the Registration Area and the Ticketpro representative will be onsite to assist you.
 You can pay for your registration with cash or credit card.
+If you are an active FMO member be sure to have access to your member ID number, you’ll need it to receive the member rate.

 I am no longer able to attend the conference.
 Can I get a refund for my registration?